Creating a Dashboard

-- Select the checkboxes next to one or more dashboards and click .
+- Select the checkboxes next to one or more dashboards and click the trash can.

 From a dashboard, click the pencil icon, select Delete, and confirm the delete action.

 The dashboard(s) are moved to the Trash.
 You can view the Trash on the All Dashboards page by clicking the trash toggle.

 You can recover a dashboard that was moved to the Trash less than 30 days ago.
 After 30 days, the deleted dashboard is removed from the Trash and you can no longer recover it.
 To permanently remove a dashboard before the 30 day deadline, toggle the Trash icon and manually delete it.

 Managing Dashboard Versions

 Wavefront keeps track of changes made to a dashboard and displays those changes in the Dashboard History page.
 You can access a dashboard’s history from the All Dashboards page or directly from the dashboard:

 - From the All Dashboards page, find the desired dashboard in the list, click the three dots on the left, and select Versions.

 - From a dashboard, click the pencil icon, and select Versions.

 On the Past Versions page, each revision is listed along with the user who made the change, the day and time it was updated, and the change description.

-To revert a change, select > Revert next to the desired version to go back that version.
-When you do this, you are asked to confirm that you want to revert.
-After confirming, you are sent to the dashboard version you chose.
+To revert a change, select Revert next to the desired version to go back that version.
+When you confirm, you are sent to the dashboard version you chose.
 If you go back to the Past Versions page, the change is reflected on the list.

 If you want to view a previous dashboard version before reverting, click the number associated with the dashboard change on the Past Versions page.
-For a specific dashboard version, select > Clone to create a new dashboard based on the revision you chose.
+You can clone a specific dashboard version by selecting a revision, and then performing a clone operation.

 Managing Dashboard Tags